aws/aws-cdk/packages/aws-cdk-lib/core/README.md

         deployRoleSessionTags: {
           'Department' : 'Engineering',
         },
+        fileAssetPublishingRoleSessionTags: {
+          Department: 'Engineering-FileAssetTag',
+        },
+        imageAssetPublishingRoleSessionTags: {
+          Department: 'Engineering-ImageAssetTag',
+        },
+        lookupRoleSessionTags: {
+          Department: 'Engineering-LookupRoleTag',
+        },
       })
     });
   }
 }
 ```

-You can also do the same with a custom stack synthesizer.
+You can also do the same with a custom stack synthesizer by extending the `DefaultStackSynthesizer` or `StackSynthesizer` base class.

-For more information on Session Tags see [Define permissions based on attributes with ABAC authorization](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html).

 ## Nested Stacks